mskf1383/pashmak/README.md

 	this is my error
 ```

-the `raise` function can raise errors in program
+The `raise` function can raise errors in program

-first argument `'TheError'` is error type and second error `'this is my error'` is error message.
+First argument `'TheError'` is error type and second error `'this is my error'` is error message.

 ##### asserting
-the stdlib has a function named `assert`. this function is for testing and asserting
+The stdlib has a function named `assert`.
+This function is for testing and asserting

-look at this example:
+Look at this example:

 ```bash
 assert 2 == 3;
 ```

-output:
+Output:

 ```
 AssertError:
 	asserting that false is true
 ```

-you can pass a condition or boolean value to assert function. if that is True, this function do nothing:
+You can pass a condition or boolean value to assert function.
+If that is True, this function do nothing:

 ```bash
 assert 2 == 2;